 List of Participating Universities

-The participating NLUs in the order of their establishment are:
+Last year the list of participating Universities in the order of their establishment are given below:

 - National Law School of India University, Bangalore (NLSIU)